alex-w/HYG-Database/athyg/details_v2.md

     * Gaia, with DR3 values preferred.
     * Other major catalogs, predominantly HIPPARCOS and Henry Draper.

-The version of AT used for AT-HYG v2.0 is AT v2.0.
+The version of AT used for AT-HYG v2.0 is AT v2.1.
 The primary difference between AT 1.x and AT 2.x is the addition of velocity data (proper motions and radial velocities).
-The primary Gaia to Tycho-2 cross-reference query for AT v2.0 was almost identical to the version for v1.x, except for adding the velocity data:
+The primary Gaia to Tycho-2 cross-reference query for AT v2.1 was the same as for AT v2.0, and almost identical to the version for v1.x, except for adding the velocity data:

 `select g."source_id",
     t.original_ext_source_id,